open-craft/openedx-completion-aggregator/README.rst

 openedx-completion-aggregator operates in one of two modes: synchronous or asynchronous.

 With synchronous aggregation, each time a student completes a block, the aggregator code will re-calculate the aggregate completion values immediately.
 You will always have the freshest results from this API, but at a huge performance cost.
-Synchronous aggregation is only for development purposes and is not suitable for production.
-Synchronous aggregation can cause deadlocks when users complete XBlocks, leading to a partial outage of the LMS.
+Synchronous aggregation is only for development purposes and is not suitable for production. **Synchronous aggregation can cause deadlocks when users complete XBlocks, leading to a partial outage of the LMS.
+Do not use it on a production site.**

 With asynchronous aggregation, the aggregator code will re-calculate the aggregate completion values asynchronously, at periodic intervals (e.g. every hour).
 How often the update can and should be run depends on many factors - you will have to experiment and find what works best and what is possible for your specific Open edX installation.
+(Running this too often can clog the celery tasks queue, which might require manual intervention.)

 It's important to note that in both modes the single-user, single-course API endpoints will always return up-to-date data.
 However, data that covers multiple users or multiple courses can be slightly out of date, until the aggregates are updated asynchronously.